Assessing Vision-Language Models for Perception in Autonomous Underwater Robotic Software: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Autonomous Underwater Robots (AURs) operate in challenging environments, performing tasks, e.g., trash collection and environmental surveys.
-While deep learning has been used in AUR software for some of these tasks, it is limited by its reliance on labeled data and inability to detect unseen objects, limitations that VLMs can overcome.
-In this paper, we evaluated four VLMs on two datasets, assessing their performance, uncertainty, and the relationships between these metrics for trash detection, one of the key tasks of AURs.
-Across all models, results show that \blip is generally the best model for our task, being both the most calibrated and least overconfident, making it the most reliable to be used in AUR software.
-In the future, we aim to integrate VLMs as part of the AUR software to enable the detection of unseen objects, thereby supporting more reliable trash-detection.
-Moreover, we plan to develop testing approaches for AURs, including VLMs, as part of their software performing various marine tasks, ensuring their overall dependability.
+Autonomous Underwater Robots (AURs) operate in challenging environments, performing tasks such as trash collection and environmental surveys.
+While deep learning has been used for these tasks, it is limited by its reliance on labeled data and inability to detect unseen objects, limitations that VLMs may overcome.
+This paper presents an empirical evaluation of VLM-based perception modules to assess their ability to detect underwater trash in AUR software.
+We evaluate four open-source VLMs (\blip, \deepseek, \lava, \qwen) on two datasets (\trashcan, \seaclear), analyzing performance, uncertainty, and their relationships across four classes: trash, object, animal, and vegetation.
+Results show that \blip performs the best overall, being the most calibrated and least overconfident, making it the most reliable for AUR software.
+In future work, we aim to integrate VLMs into AUR systems to detect unseen objects and develop testing approaches to ensure their dependable operation in marine tasks.